JohnnyPgood/Fall2024-Assignment3-jlcrawford3/README.md

 For this assignment's preparation, the author has utilzied *Claude* (3.5 Sonnet), a language model created by *Anthropic*.
-Within this assigment, Claude was used to assist in development of the AIService class, integration of AI API calls, and integration of the ViewModels into controllers and views.
+Within this assigment, Claude was used to assist in development of the AIService class, integration of AI API calls, integration of the ViewModels into controllers and views, and overall site css styling.